macalinao/ian-website/posts/2017-12-08-why-eos-will-overtake-ethereum-in-high-performance-smart-contracts.md

 Other less important but still notable factors include:

 * **Named account system** Use a username rather than a long hexadecimal string.
 * **Storage** IPFS-based storage works by replicating files across all 21 delegates.
-This is an insane level of redundancy, and these nodes are trusted and voted on by the network to hold your data.
+This is an amazing level of redundancy, and these nodes are trusted and voted on by the network to hold your data.
 Ethereum has no file storage built in.
+One could argue that file storage should not be part of the blockchain platform, but having an all-inclusive solution makes development easier.
+[Read the EOS Storage whitepaper here.](https://github.com/EOSIO/Documentation/raw/master/EOS.IO%20Storage.pdf)
 * **WASM** Rather than writing Solidity, you write C++ (officially supported) or any language that compiles to WASM.

 ## EOS "Shortcomings"